-Dana-Farber Cancer Institute: Genome-wide shRNA Screens with DEMETER Inferred Gene Effects
+Dana-Farber Cancer Institute (DFCI): Genome-wide shRNA Screens with DEMETER Inferred Gene Effects

 In this study RNA interference (RNAi) screens were performed on 285 cell lines and combined with 216 lines previously screened, which were then analyzed together with DEMETER to discover genetic dependencies across the entire pool of cell lines.